baruwaproject/baruwa2/docs/source/clustering.rst

 Functionality available
 =======================

-Baruwa is capable of running in a cluster
+Baruwa is capable of running in a cluster.
+Full clustering support is only available in the Enterprise edition.

 Full Baruwa functionality is available from any member within a Baruwa cluster and all cluster members have equal status.
 This allows your to provide round